-Business and economic journalists must possess strong research, writing, and interviewing skills, and be confident deciphering complex financial reports and identifying economic trends.
+Business and economic journalists must possess strong research, writing, and interviewing skills, and be confident in deciphering complex financial reports and identifying economic trends.

 How Hybrid Skills Can Boost Your Salary

-Burning Glass provides some illustrations from its research about how pay for employees with hybrid skills is enhanced:
+Burning Glass provides some illustrations from its research about how the pay for employees with hybrid skills is enhanced: